drobinkent/P4TE_UPTO_ELSEVIER_CN_REVISION_1/DOCS/Readme.md

 ![img.png](img.png)
-# Lastly if you wan to tun some flows, we have an IPerf based systems
+# Lastly if you wan to run some flows, we have an IPerf based systems
-    -- The basic idea is -- in a json file you give the configuration of a flow .
-T -- Then you run a python script with passing the file as parameter.
+    -- The basic idea is -- in a json file you give the configuration of one or multiple flow .
+Assume the file path is testAndMeasurement/TestConfigs/MyTest.json
+    -- Then you run a python script with passing the file as parameter.
 This python script will start corresponding flows to the mininent emulated hosts
-    Configurations you need to provide
+    Configurations you need to provide. then run the following command
-        1)  This project uses IPerf tool for testing performance.
-IPerf results are saved in json format.
-You have to provide the location where all the outout of the IPErf tests will be saved
-            In the "ConfigConst.py" file provide the path in follwoing variable TEST_RESULT_FOLDER = "/home/deba/Desktop/P4TE/testAndMeasurement/TEST_RESULTS"
-        a) There are some sample test configurations provided in directory "testAndMeasurement/TestConfigs" Assume you want to "testAndMeasurement/TestConfigs/MyTest.json"
-        then open a terminal and move to the project directory and run the follwoing command python3 TestCaseDeployer.py testAndMeasurement/TestConfigs/MyTest.json
-        There is no automatic way to tell that a flow have been completed. you have to do some testing your own self to understand when a flow have stopped.
-        Yo ucan easily guess that from the IperfOutput files.
-        ---- All the IPerf results used in our P4TE papers are inside folder ""/home/deba/Desktop/P4TE/testAndMeasurement/TEST_RESULTS"

-# Test configurations and results used in our paper are following.
-For each of the follwing scenarios we have tested both under
-ECMP and P4TE.
-The configuration for both the cases are same. only results are saved in different folders to compare the results

-    1) Stride pattern low load:
-        a) config  file: testAndMeasurement/TestConfigs/ecmp/l2strideSmallLarge-16k-sc8.json and testAndMeasurement/TestConfigs/P4TE/l2strideSmallLarge-16k-sc8.json
-        b) To use this test configuration make the "STRIDE_COUNT = 8" in ConfigCost.py
-    2) Stride pattern high load:
-        a) config  file: testAndMeasurement/TestConfigs/ecmp/l2strideSmallLarge-16k-sc16.json and testAndMeasurement/TestConfigs/P4TE/l2strideSmallLarge-16k-sc16.json
-        b) To use this test configuration make the "STRIDE_COUNT = 16" in ConfigCost.py
-    3) TCP incast:
-        a) config file: testAndMeasurement/TestConfigs/ecmp/l2-incast.json and testAndMeasurement/TestConfigs/P4TE/l2-incast.json
-    4) TCP congestion:
-        a) config file: testAndMeasurement/TestConfigs/ecmp/l2-congestion.json and testAndMeasurement/TestConfigs/P4TE/l2-congestion.json
-    5) Link Utilization Test:
-        a) config file: testAndMeasurement/TestConfigs/ecmp/linkUtilizationTester.json and testAndMeasurement/TestConfigs/P4TE/linkUtilizationTester.json

-## Finally results from  these test cases are processed and  relevant grpahs can be accessed from folder "ProcessedResultImages"
-    This folder also contains a summary result of the test cases in file "Resultsummary.md"
+      --- $ python3 TestCaseDeployer.py testAndMeasurement/TestConfigs/MyTest.json

 ## The Makefile contains commands to run the program for processing the test case results.